Deep Blue Sea 2

 Deep Blue Sea 2 is a 2018 American science fiction horror film directed by Darin Scott.
-It is a stand-alone sequel to the 1999 film Deep Blue Sea, and stars Danielle Savre, Michael Beach, and Rob Mayes.
+It is a stand-alone sequel to the 1999 film Deep Blue Sea and the second installment of the Deep Blue Sea film series, and stars Danielle Savre, Michael Beach, and Rob Mayes.
 In the film, a shark conservationist is hired to consult on a top-secret project involving genetically enhanced bull sharks funded by a pharmaceutical billionaire.
 However, the highly intelligent super-sharks turn on their masters and begin to pick them off one by one.
 The film was released direct-to-video on April 17, 2018.
 It was followed by Deep Blue Sea 3.